ShaunCurtis/CEC-Publish/Building a Database Application in Blazor - Part 5 .md

-# Building a Database Appication in Blazor
+# Building a Database Application in Blazor
 ## Part 5 - View Components - CRUD List Operations in the UI

 ## Introduction